dinghuaishuo-0921/Collaborative-Design-Framework-for-Geophysical-Direct-Inversion/README.md

 radial shear-wave velocity profile from a 256-point dipole-acoustic dispersion response.

-This package intentionally contains **no standalone manuscript figure-generation scripts**.
-It contains the training, dataset-construction, evaluation, and aggregate-result files needed to reproduce the reported protocol.
+This package contains the training, dataset-construction, evaluation, and aggregate-result files needed to reproduce the reported protocol.
 The complete forward-modelled training dataset is distributed separately through Mendeley Data because it is approximately 493 MB.